harsnyi/harsnyi/README.md

 # 💫 About Me:

-I am currently in the final semester of my Bachelor's degree in Computer Engineering at the Budapest University of Technology and Economics, with my thesis focusing on the field of computer vision.
-After obtaining my degree, I plan to pursue a Master's degree in Applied Mathematics with a specialization in Data Science to further deepen my expertise in mathematical modeling and data-driven solutions.
-I am passionate about machine learning, neural networks, and mathematics.
-I enjoy working on solving real-world problems, collaborate well in teams, and am open to new challenges that support my professional growth.
+🎓 **Final Year Student** | Bachelor's in Computer Engineering @ Budapest University of Technology and Economics
+📚 **Thesis Topic**: Computer Vision

+🎯 **Next Steps**:
+- 🔜 MSc in Applied Mathematics, specializing in Data Science
+- 🎯 Deepening my expertise in mathematical modeling and data-driven solutions

+💡 **What I'm Passionate About**:
+- 🤖 Machine Learning
+- 🧠 Neural Networks
+- 📊 Mathematics

+🚀 **I Love**:
+- Tackling real-world problems
+- Collaborating in teams 🤝
+- Embracing new challenges 🌟

 ## 🌐 Socials: